Hello and welcome to my blog!

 I have always loved to write and have been doing so since I could hold a pen.
 I composed short stories as a child and read avidly.
 I progressed to being a contributing writer for my church’s newspaper and later was published in the national magazine, American Cowboy.
 All the while, my pile of short stories grew as I created tales from my own family’s adventures through the generations.
 I’m currently writing a fiction series that deals with contemporary challenges regarding marriage God’s way, as well as a nonfiction memoir.

 Speaking of family, I have two lovely daughters who are grown and on their own.
 The older is Meghan, a nutritionist who is entering the teaching field.
-She’ll be teaching Kindergarten this year at First Baptist Dallas Academy.
+She currently teaches sixth-grade science.
 We are so thrilled for her!
 She has a fantastic testimony to share with young single girls who are dating toward marriage.

 The younger is Caitlin, who is a journalist and editor.
 She has worked for the Dallas Morning News as an editor of a community newspaper and is currently Senior Editor in a digital media job.
 She uses her gift of writing to reach out to her generation to encourage and lead them to Christ.
 You can follow Cait’s personal blog at http://www.CaitHarrison.com where she writes about Christ-centered living in a self-centered world.